 Australian universities rank among the best in the world, reputed as much for the quality of their academic programs and facilities as for their campus culture and social diversity.
-With 64% of students surveyed by Canstar Blue recognising that their university degree was vital for their future career prospects and 51% remembering university as the best time of their life from a social perspective, it’s clear that university is more than just about education.
+With the majority of students (76%) surveyed by Canstar Blue recognising that their university degree was vital for their future career prospects and 56% remembering university as the best time of their life from a social perspective, it’s clear that university provides more than just an education.

 |Australian Catholic University||NSW, VIC, QLD, WA, SA, ACT|

 |Central Queensland University (CQU)||QLD, VIC, NSW, WA, SA|